21 Jul 2019

 Perhaps, it's this passage that inspired Martin Luther to say this, “A Christian man is a most free lord of all …” no more bonded or under the slavery of legalism, “… subject to none but the Christian man is the most dutiful servant of or subject to all.”
 Because of love, because he knows God's love and he loves people and so he serves people.

 So, this is so similar to what Paul said, “For though I'm free from all, I've made myself a servant to all that I might win more of them.”
 [1 Corinthians 9:19] It is Christ-like to use our liberty for charity.
-Now, let me say this, “You will have to sacrifice something, when we believe this and when we actually live this out, you have to sacrifice, you sacrifice something.”
+Now, let me say this, “You will have to sacrifice something, when we believe this and when we actually live this out, you have to sacrifice something.”

 You sacrifice your “bak cham gai”, you sacrifice your “sioh bak”.
 Some of you really delight in a glass of wine, you may have to sacrifice that.
-Some of you really are good at working as a croupier, as a croupier but you may have to sacrifice that.
+Some of you really are good at working at a croupier, as a croupier but you may have to sacrifice that.
 There will be sacrifice but that's what love is.

 Love is about sacrifice, but almost as if just to assure us and comfort us that your sacrifice will never make you a loser, you ultimately will, will not be a loser for it.
 The story in this passage tells us that God is the One who provides that sacrifice.
 God is the One who brings that shekel, that fish to Peter and though he had to pay, ultimately it was provided for.